johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **data/sequences.ts**: Data file containing the Sequence interface definition, predefined sequences, and helper functions for sequence management.
 - **components/AppBar.tsx**: Component for the top application bar, including title, edit mode toggle, and auto-announce toggle.
 - **components/AppBar.module.css**: Styles specific to the `AppBar` component.
-- **scripts/generateAudio.js**: Script for generating audio files for symbols using Google Cloud Text-to-Speech API.
 - **scripts/resizeSymbols.js**: Script for batch resizing of symbol images from 1024x1024 to 512x512.
 - **scripts/resizeSymbolsPng.js**: Script for selectively resizing only 1024x1024 PNG images while preserving originals.
 - **scripts/generate_audio.py**: Python script for generating audio files for symbols using the Coqui TTS library.
 It processes symbols in the `public/symbols` directory and saves audio files in the `public/audio` directory.
+(Note: Not currently integrated as an npm script).

 ## Component Structure & Responsibilities